"Effective 12:01 am, Monday May 18, 2026, spring road restrictions lift on designated provincial highways, access roads, and rural municipalities."

 - Recreational vehicles

-- Buses (transit and highway)
+- Buses (transit)

 - Farm equipment (operated or towed)

-- Vehicles directly crossing a provincial highway at an intersecting public highway or private road (direct crossing only not travelling along the restricted highway)
+- Vehicles directly crossing a provincial highway at an intersecting public highway or private road (direct crossing only — not travelling along the restricted highway)

 How to Confirm Current Orders

-- Call 5-1-1 (in Saskatchewan) or 1-866-933-5290 (toll-free) for live road condition updates.
+- Call 5-1-1 (in Saskatchewan) or 1-866-933-5290 (toll-free) or 306-933-5290 (outside SK) for live road condition updates.

-- Email: [email protected] for detailed route and Rural Municipality information.
+- Email: [email protected] for detailed route and rural municipality information.

-- Web: saskatchewan.ca Increased Weights and Road Restrictions
+- Web: saskatchewan.ca — Increased Weights and Road Restrictions

 Key Order Document